 Often, children entering Zoe are living in houses left by their deceased parents that are in disrepair or are homeless without a permanent residence.
-It is also common for orphans and vulnerable children to work in exchange for a room, this leaves them vulnerable to abuse and with little time for other activities or to earn money for food.
-In general, Zoe does not provide housing for the children, but it does give the group funds which they can use to help out those members in greatest need by providing temporary rent assistance or materials to make emergency repairs.
-In some programs, Zoe is able to provide basic construction materials like roofing materials or windows.
+It is also common for orphaned and vulnerable children to work in exchange for a room, this leaves them vulnerable to abuse and with little time for other activities or to earn money for food.
+In general, Zoe does not provide housing for the children except when the children's lives are endangered.
+Instead, Zoe contributes to group savings funds which they can use to help households as members feel is appropriate.
+Sometimes , Zoe is able to provide basic construction materials like roofing materials or windows.
 Usually, the youth save money to improve their housing and their groupmates provide labor assistance as needed.